Choosing a Business Structure for Your Startup

-There are many different entity formation options available for small business clients to choose from.
-You may be wondering what these options are and what their implications are for your business.
+There are many different business structures available for small business clients to choose from.
+Therefore, you may be wondering what these options are and what their implications are for your business.
 Our experienced lawyers for business startups guide clients through each entity option to assess which option best fits the needs and goals of the entrepreneurs, the owners’ tax situations, and the exit strategy.
-We help our clients understand the difference between entity requirements for state law issues as well as their options for federal taxation to meet both short- and long-term goals
+We help our clients understand the difference between the business structure requirements for state law issues as well as their options for federal taxation to meet both short- and long-term goals.

-We have helped entrepreneurs and start-ups with the following entities:
+We have helped entrepreneurs and start-ups with the following business structures:

 - LLC (Limited Liability Company)